mattnappo/vm/README.md

 # VM
-A simple virtual machine in C.
+A simple virtual machine in C written for educational purposes.

 ## Instructions